 Free, Fair and Sustainable Trade

-We advocate for free trade by seeking improvements in existing global, multilateral, regional and bilateral agreements, as well as by seeking new, innovative agreements and challenging protectionism.
+We advocate for free trade by seeking improvements in existing global, multilateral, regional and bilateral agreements, as well as by seeking new, innovative agreements while challenging protectionism.
 We believe free, fair and sustainable trade encourages growth, investment and innovation and serves the interests of workers and consumers globally.
-Our objectives include seeking the elimination or reduction of import duties, protecting intellectual property rights and establishing mechanisms that promote sustainable trade and growth.
+Our objectives include seeking seamless access and open markets through the elimination or reduction of import duties, protecting intellectual property rights and establishing mechanisms that promote sustainable trade and growth.
 We also seek policies and government action that promote the efficient and secure transport of products.
 We believe we can help create opportunities for workers and communities by advocating for sensible labor and environmental provisions within trade agreements.
-For example, in Vietnam, we meet regularly with the Vietnam Ministry of Labor as they review and update their labor laws.
-This is a process undertaken by the government of Vietnam every five years.

 Access to Sport